| Affiliation

 people often have different concerns and require separate meetings.
 We are more

 than happy to meet with them.
+We

 encourage formal or informal contact whenever there is something that needs